 Home ownership is both a great opportunity and a big responsibility.
 The NC Housing Finance Agency wants to help individuals and families not just buy a home but to be successful homeowners.
-That's why we require every borrower using CPLP funds to complete eight (8) hours of HUD-approved home buyer education and pre-purchase counseling before their application can be approved.
+We require every borrower using CPLP funds to complete eight (8) hours of HUD-approved home buyer education and pre-purchase counseling before their application can be approved.
 More education and/or counseling may be needed.
 Post-purchase counseling is also strongly recommended.